pauloo27/tuner/README.md

 _if you are using Arch Linux and installed Tuner using the `go-tuner-git` AUR package, it's already installed._

 After that, use `/mpris` command and restart tuner.

+## Discord

+To enable or disable the integration with Discord, type `/discord` in the search bar.

 ## Keybinds